When is a Fever too High – Isn’t Dangerous

 If someone has a fever but feels fine for the most part, treatment isn’t necessary.
 Because the fever’s job is to kill infectious agents, treating a low-grade fever can interfere with the body’s efforts.

 Motrin/Advil (ibuprofen) can help you feel better.
 The effects of these medications are only temporary, though.
-They work for 4 to eight hours and then wear off, meaning your fever may come and you will get to take more.
+They work for 4 to eight hours and then wear off, meaning your fever may come back, and you will get to take more.

 This doesn’t mean something is wrong or that it didn’t work.
 Children and teenagers should not be given aspirin for fever due to the risk of Reye syndrome, a rare and serious illness that causes brain and liver damage.